A Healthy Spin for Snack Rotations

 - Nut* or soybean butter

-- Fruit butters such as apple or pumpkin
+- Fruit butter such as apple or pumpkin

 - Raisins or dried cranberries or cherries